harmony-one/h/progress/frank-egloff.md

+**2024 Q4 Review **

+In Q4 2024, I developed an array-based bonding curve contract with price calculation and token management functionality, including constructor-initialized stages and standardized curve stages across tokens.
+I built a Next.js client application with token listing, purchasing, and price calculation features.
+The contract was tested and initially planned for integration with 1.country for domain-based token creation.
+The array-based bonding curve contract was later contributed to the pump.fun project.

+For Harmony1Bot, I integrated multiple new AI models including xAI's Grok, Gemini 1.5, Claude 3.5 Sonnet, and OpenAI's o1, optimizing their command structures for improved user interaction.
+I implemented a sliding window mechanism to handle infinite chat context efficiently and developed a session-based cleanup system.
+The bot's monitoring capabilities were enhanced by integrating Sentry across all environments and implementing comprehensive telegram error notifications for various LLM integrations.

+I developed a video processing system with semantic search and clip generation capabilities.
+The system evolved from MoviePy to an FFmpeg-based approach, implementing subtitle handling with features like SRT input support and frame-accurate word highlighting.
+I am currently extending the harmony-llm-api with a JWT-based payment system to enable general-purpose usage, implementing prepaid user functionality with balance checks and model cost logic.

+---
 2025 Goals:

 I will develop a Retrieval-Augmented Generation (RAG) system for Harmony to provide our community with real-time, accurate information and development resources.
 By leveraging established LLM models with our continuously updated knowledge base, I'll create a tool that helps users stay current with Harmony's latest features while providing developers with precise technical guidance for building new applications.